 4. Larynx (Voice Box)

-The larynx is the area above the breathing tube houses the vocal cords that not only creates our voice, but even more importantly coordinates between breathing and swallowing.
+The larynx is above the breathing tube that houses the vocal cords.
+Vocal cords don’t just create our voice.
+More importantly, they coordinate our breathing and swallowing.
 The top part of the larynx projects outward and can be felt (Adam’s apple).

 6. Recurrent Laryngeal Nerve (RLN)

-RLN is a branch of the vagus nerve that controls the movement of the muscles of the voice box (larynx).
-It helps these muscles open and close and adjust the tension of the vocal cords.
+RLN is a branch of the vagus nerve that controls the movement of the voice box (larynx) muscles.
+It helps these muscles open and close and adjusts the tension of the vocal cords.

 7. Trachea